jonnydiamond/DatabricksAutomation/README.md

 Azure Databricks is a powerfull technology, used by Data Engineers and Scientists ubiquitously.
 However, operationalizing it within a fully automated Continuous Integration and Deployment setup may prove challenging.

 The net effect is a disproportionate amount of the Data Scientist/Engineers time contemplating DevOps matters.
-This Repositories guiding vision is automate as much of the infrastructure as possible. [^1]
+This Repositories guiding vision is to automate as much of the infrastructure as possible. [^1]

 ---